How Long Do Refrigerated Biscuits Last After the Expiration Date?

 Freezing Instructions

-2. Transfer to Freezer Bags: If the packaging has been opened, transfer the biscuits to airtight freezer bags or containers.
+2. Transfer to Freezer Bags: If the packaging has been opened, transfer the biscuits to airtight freezer bags or containers to prevent freezer burn.

 Conclusion